-If you love drones and want to promote them through affiliate marketing, here is a list of 5 legitimate programs that will pay you well to do it:
+If you love drones and want to promote them through affiliate marketing, the great news is that there’s numerous affiliate programs that will help you do that.

-Here are the 5 drone affiliate programs you can trust:
+Here are 5 legitimate drone affiliate programs to promote with:

 - DJI (5%)